FormidableLabs/builder-react-app/README.md

   istanbul
 * helper scripts that group common scripts together

+Features provided by the builder-init compatible app generator

+* uses the builder-react-app archetype for ease of script and config management
+* redux for state management
+* react-router for routing
+* express for API and app routes
+* server-side react rendering w/ bootstrapped data

 ## Installation

 To use the production and development workflows, install both this package